tthorntone/AdNauseam-Wiki/Quick-guide:-popup-user-interface.md

 **The higher the number, the higher your are exposing yourself privacy-wise.**

-There is also a good correlation between undue page bloat and high domains connected count.
+There is also a good correlation between _domains connected_ count and: undue page bloat, high privacy exposure, likelihood of being the target of data mining.

 Example, a web page on <http://www.ibtimes.com/> (which could be read all fine in all cases by the way):